The Grammar of Identity: From Your Broken Heart to a Forest Fire's Recovery

 This is the inner processing, often mistaken for instability.

-You're metabolizing the un-metabolizable.- You replay memories.
+You're trying to make sense of the pieces.- You replay memories.

 - You rewrite the story of your life, of them, of love itself.